Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Numerical examples

 For the experiments, we set $\lambda_0 = 5$, $\nu = 0.5$, use the time interval $[0,2]$, and choose the initial state $\rho_0 = \ket{+}\bra{+}$.
 Figure~\ref{fig::eg1} compares rQSD~\eqref{eqn::qsd}, cQSD~\eqref{eqn::cqsd}, the trained unraveling scheme (obtained by training $h_k$ and $\theta_k$ in \eqref{eqn::ab_Cn::2}), and DO-QSD~\eqref{eqn::do_qsd}.
 The detailed training procedure and hyper-parameters are deferred to \appref{sec::ml}.

-As shown in Figure~\ref{fig::eg1::var}, DO-QSD consistently achieves the lowest trajectory error among rQSD and cQSD across all time steps.
-For smaller time steps, the error is dominated by variance fluctuations, making the performance gap more pronounced.
-Because the observable $\sigma_Y$ yields a trivial zero value, it is omitted from the comparison.
+As shown in Figure~\ref{fig::eg1::var}, DO-QSD consistently achieves the lowest trajectory error among rQSD and cQSD across different time steps.
+Because the value for observable $\sigma_Y$ yields a trivial zero value, it is omitted from the comparison.
 Figure~\ref{fig::eg1::var} also illustrates the empirical variance.
-Here, one can observe that DO-QSD reduces variance by at least an order of magnitude and performs comparably to the trained scheme, whose loss function is explicitly designed to minimize the empirical variance.
+Here, one can observe that DO-QSD largely reduces the variance, and performs comparably to the trained scheme, whose loss function is explicitly designed to minimize the empirical variance.
 Although this training-free method is not guaranteed to be globally optimal with respect to the averaged variance in \eqref{eqn::error_var}, its competitive performance is encouraging.